german-modal-verbs

-Do you know how to say you want or like something?
+Do you know how to say you want or can do something in German?
 If you aren’t sure, than you’ve come to the right place!

 Let’s learn the proper ways to express desire and ask for permission, with German modal verbs!